favourch/USMLETTSWithSummary/README.md

 ## Contributing

-Contributions to enhance Vox for USMLE preparation are welcome.
+Contributions to enhance Fayy for USMLE preparation are welcome.
 Please submit a Pull Request with your improvements.

 ## License